mpimd-csc/MORWiki.jl/README.md

 # MOR Wiki

 Download data sets from [MOR Wiki].
-If a certain data set has not been added, yet, please open an issue.
+If a certain benchmark has not been added, yet, please open an issue.

 ## Installation